HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

 3. **Close and Seal Chamber Door**
    - Close door carefully, ensuring O-ring is clean and properly seated
    - Tighten **both door clamps**:
-     - One clamp is a standard threaded closure
-     - One clamp is a **nut requiring T-key with hex socket** (tool should be near instrument frame)
+   - The clamps are simple nuts on bolts. **a T-key with hex socket tool** for the task is hanging nearby from a ribbon.
-   - **Both clamps must be fully tightened** before starting pump-down
+   - **Both clamps should be tightened to close the gap between sealing surface and door o-ring** before starting pump-down.
+They don't need to be tightened excessively.

-4. **Door Clamp Adjustment During Pump-Down**
+4. **Initiate Pump-Down**

-   - ⚠️ **Important:** Once chamber pressure begins dropping, **loosen clamps slightly**
-   - This prevents over-compression of the O-ring
+   - Click/press the **PUMP** button
+   - Monitor pressure readings on display and/or the Vacuum gauge controller.
-   - If chamber pressure does **not** drop when pump-down starts:
+   - If chamber pressure does **not** drop within 5s or so when pump-down starts:
      - **Chamber is leaking!**
-     - Re-tighten clamps to improve door seal
+     - Tighten further the upper and/or lower clamps to improve door seal.
-     - Check O-ring condition

-5. **Initiate Pump-Down**

-   ⚠️ **IMPORTANT:** Verify everything is correct in chamber before pumping.
-Once PUMP button is pressed, wait for sequence to complete.
-Initial pump-down from atmosphere takes **>10 minutes**.

-   - Click the **PUMP** button
-   - Monitor pressure readings on display
-   - Chamber should progress through: Atmospheric → Rough Pump → Medium Vacuum → High Vacuum
+     - If the chamber pressure does not start dropping within 30s the software will abort the pumpdown procedure in order to protect the pump.
-   - Wait for pump procedure to complete (indicated by system state change)
+   - Wait for pump procedure to complete, observe terminal output for details of what is occurring at each step of the pump-dowb procedure.
+Pump-down should take system all the way to the high vacuum state before completing.
+   - If Ion guage turns itself off, you can turn it on/off at will by pressing the button.

 ---